Help us improve your experience.

 Overview

 To configure an application set, you add predefined or custom applications separately to an application set and assign a meaningful name to the application set.
 Once you name the application set you specify the name as part of the policy.
-For this policy to apply on a packet, the packet must match any one of the applications included in this set.
+The policy applies to a packet only if the packet matches any one of the applications included in the set.

 This example describes how to create an application set called SrvAccessAppSet and associate it with IDP policy ABC.
 The application set SrvAccessAppSet combines three applications.
 Instead of specifying three applications in the policy rule, you specify one application set.
 If all of the other criteria match, any one of the applications in the application set serves as valid matching criteria.